letsencrypt/website/content/en/contact.md

 should_hide_footer_newsletter: true
 ---

+## Help and Support

-**We do not provide support via email.
-If you have a support question please use our [community forums](https://community.letsencrypt.org).
-The below email addresses are only for the specific topics described.**
+**We do not provide support via email.**

+If you need help or have a support question please use our [community forums](https://community.letsencrypt.org).

+The below email addresses are only for the specific topics described.

 ## Press Inquiries